mini-kep/parser-rosstat-kep/README.md

 Concept
 -------

-We make a machine-readable dataset of Russian macroeconomic time series, ready to use with python, R or econometrics tools (eg gretl).
+We make a machine-readable dataset of Russian macroeconomic time series, ready to use with python pandas, R or econometrics tools.

 Russian statistics agency Rosstat publishes macroeconomic time series as [MS Word files][Rosstat].
-In this repo we extract these time series as pandas dataframes and save them as [CSV files][backend].
+In this repo we extract the time series as pandas dataframes and save them as [CSV files][backend].

 This repo replaces a predecessor, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.
+In this repo we keep track of macroeconomic data releases since April 2009.

 Interface